 Source: National Drug Treatment Monitoring System

-The rates are also given as the numbers in specialist drug misuse services per 1,000 population aged 18+ years.
+The rates are also given as the numbers in specialist drug treatment services per 1,000 population aged 18+ years.

-In 2020/21, there were 10.6 people aged 18+ years per 1,000 population in Hull who were in specialist drug misuse services, which is 2.4 times higher the rate in England.
+In 2020/21, there were 10.6 people aged 18+ years per 1,000 population in Hull who were in specialist drug treatment services, which is 2.4 times higher the rate in England.

 Compared with benchmark